DevOpsPlayground/Hands-on-with-AWS-Lambda/README.md

 ![IAM Roles needed for Labs](https://raw.githubusercontent.com/ForestTechnologiesLtd/devopsplayground11-lambda/master/diagrams/pg11-iam-roles.png)

-###  Safari : Enable the hidden Develop menu
+###  Safari: Enable the hidden Develop menu

-Some labs will require having access to a javascript to see Browser errors like lab-002 for Cross Origin Resource Sharing.
+Some labs will require having access to a web browser console to see Browser errors like lab-002 and labb-003 for Cross Origin Resource Sharing.
 Safari has these development tools built-in however they need to be enabled.

 #### Steps
 1. Safari > Preferences